 Derrailleur Pulley Efficiency Test Equipment

 The Reactive Torque Pulley Tester (RTPT) is a simple, yet highly accurate piece of equipment designed to measure the frictional losses seen in a derailleur pulley at a given RPM.
 The tester measures torque in gm∙cm.
 Knowing this torque and the RPM of the pulley, the energy consumption in watts is calculated.
 The shaft of the pulley is rotated via a variable speed AC motor.
 This allows a user-definable range of pulley RPM from 1-705RPM.
 The pulley under test is slid onto the spindle shaft and tightened down, and the inner race of the pulley bearing rotates with the spinning shaft.
 A custom machined weighted wheel is centered and affixed to the teeth of the pulley.
-This weighted wheel is 4.5lbs, which is the average force to which a pulley is subjected by the chain spans in a bicycle drivetrain.
+This weighted wheel is 4.5lbs, which is the average force to which a pulley is subjected by the chain spans in a bicycle drivetrain with a stock rear derailleur.
 A load cell transducer is connected to a lever arm on the weighted wheel by a fine elastic cord.
 When the shaft is spun, the friction from the pulley bearing attempts to rotate the weighted wheel in the same rotational direction as the shaft.
 This force (torque) to attempt to rotate the weighted wheel is measured as a linear force by a load cell (the weighted wheel itself does not actually spin).
 The load cell is connected to a strain gauge signal conditioner, which converts the force from the load cell to an analog signal.
 The strain gauge conditioner is connecter to an analog-to-digital data acquisition device, which is then connected to a PC running DAQ software.
 The DAQ software performs all calculations to convert the force to watts.
 The software typically averages the data over 1-minute intervals, with a 25 samples/second sampling rate.

 - The weighted wheel is not only balanced on the plane perpendicular to the shaft, but also balanced laterally along the shaft line.
 This balance must occur to ensure the weighted wheel places only radial loads, and not axial loads, nor twisting loads on the pulley.